bojidar-bg/tina-true-selfhosted-example/README.md

 * [`simple-git`](https://www.npmjs.com/package/simple-git) to access a local fork of the repository (see [`simple-git-provider.ts`](./tina/simple-git-provider.ts))
 * `BetterMediaStore`, a light reimplementation of Tina's MediaStore to workaround [tinacms/tinacms#4486](https://github.com/tinacms/tinacms/issues/4486) (see [`better-media-store.ts`](./tina/better-media-store.ts) and [`better-media-store-server.ts`](./tina/better-media-store-server.ts))
 * [`classic-level`](https://www.npmjs.com/package/classic-level) to store a local database (see [`database.ts`](./tina/database.ts)), with a hacky workaround for [tinacms/tinacms#4492](https://github.com/tinacms/tinacms/issues/4492) (see [`patch-tina-cli.sh`](./patch-tina-cli.sh))
+* [`@mdxeditor/editor`](https://www.npmjs.com/package/@mdxeditor/editor) to have a more featureful markdown editor compared to the built-in Tina rich-text editor (see [`mdx-editor.ts`](./tina/mdx-editor/mdx-editor.tsx)) - Optional; needed for the overall usecase this example is being prepared for, and will be split off in its own repository once everything is stable.
 * [`express`](https://expressjs.com/) for hosting the backend (see [`handler.ts`](./tina/handler.ts))
 * [11ty / Eleventy](https://www.11ty.dev/) for building the static website (see [`eleventy.config.mjs`](./eleventy.config.mjs))